JunHyeongKim73/spring-hello-world/README.md

   - File -> Import -> Existing Maven Project -> Navigate to the folder where you unzipped the zip
   - Select the right project
 - Choose the Spring Boot Application file (search for @SpringBootApplication)
-- Right Click on the file and Run as Java Application
+- Right-click on the file and Run as Java Application
 - You are all Set